 Is Windows desktop search slow?
-And if so, how much faster are the alternatives?
-I took a look at the best known Windows search tools and compared them – the results were surprising.
+And if so, how much faster are these alternatives?
+I took a look at some of the best known Windows search tools and compared them.
+The results were surprising.

 Interface: Everything’s interface is as simplistic as they come.
 It’s just an empty window with a small search bar across the top.
 As you type, the search results show up in the list below.
 There really isn’t much else to say.
 Minimal and to the point – just how I like my tools to be.

 Search Time: Instantaneous real-time.
-Everything is an impressive bit of windows desktop search technology due to how fast and responsive it is.
+Everything is an impressive bit of Windows desktop search technology due to how fast and responsive it is.
 Like Windows search, Everything works by indexing your entire computer’s file structure, which allows it to present immediate search results as you type your search query.

 Interface: The Listary interface is fantastic in my opinion, but I can see how it might be cumbersome or annoying for some users.
 Essentially, Listary doesn’t have an interface of its own.
 As you browse around on your computer, all you have to do is start typing and Listary will know based on context whether you want to search or not.